7 Wedding Guest Hairstyles That Won't Upstage The Bride

-We may be a few weeks ahead of the official start of summer, but that doesn't mean that your calendar isn't already sprinkled with "Save The Date" reminders running from Memorial Day weekend straight through mid-October.
+We may be a few weeks ahead of the official start of summer, but that doesn't mean that your calendar isn't already sprinkled with "Save The Date" reminders running from Victoria Day long weekend straight through mid-October.

 That's right, summer wedding season is practically here, and with all the financial stress that comes with being a guest — buying a dress, a plane ticket, and a gift off the registry — there's one aspect that's totally free and fun to plan: your hairstyle.